 The Spanish FLES/LTC Program

-This year Braddock ES is implementing the Spanish FLES/LTC program (Foreign Language in Elementary School / Language Through Content) which is an approach to language learning while reinforcing and enriching content in other disciplines.
+Braddock ES implements the Spanish FLES/LTC program (Foreign Language in Elementary School / Language Through Content) which is an approach to language learning while reinforcing and enriching content in other disciplines.
 Research studies indicate that the early study of a second language results in cognitive benefits, gains in academic achievement, and increases self-esteem, creativity, and positive attitudes toward diversity.

 The goals of the program are: